Sitecore Version 10.1

 In a recent discussion with Ary Bressane, director of data science at Aspen Technology, we attempted to capture the most relatable definition of machine learning.
 This simple statement by Prof. Pedro Domingos of the University of Washington probably conveys it best: “Machine learning algorithms can figure out how to perform important tasks by generalizing from examples.”

 An AI’s ability to learn is fundamental.
-And when the best industrial AI systems are set to the task of learning for themselves, the results can dramatically improve business performance.
+And when the best Industrial AI systems are set to the task of learning for themselves, the results can dramatically improve business performance.
 What makes machine learning very powerful and effective in today’s industrial context is its ability to:

 • Learn and improve over time